BiancaGeica/feedback/retrieve-feedback/README.md

 Create the `moodle.conf` by copying the `moodle.template.conf` file and updating its contents.

 The `moodlews.py` file implements functions for common functionality used by the retrieving scripts.
-It uses the Moodle web service API to authenticate, list courses, list categories, extract feedbacks, extract users.
+It uses the Moodle web service API to authenticate, list courses, list categories, dump feedbacks, dump users.
 The rest of the scripts are to be called to retrieve specific information.

 ## Running